ibm-cloud-docs/watsonxdata/submit-nsp-appln.md

 Submitting Spark application by using native Spark engine : To do that, see [Submitting Spark application by using native Spark engine](watsonxdata?topic=watsonxdata-smbit_nsp).

-Submitting Spark application by using CAS to access data : You can submit Spark application by accessing watsonx.data data without object store credentials.
-For more information, see [Submitting Spark application by using CAS to access data](watsonxdata?topic==watsonxdata-smbit_cas_nsp).
+Submitting Spark application by using DAS to access data : You can submit Spark application by accessing watsonx.data data without object store credentials.
+For more information, see [Submitting Spark application by using DAS to access data](watsonxdata?topic==watsonxdata-smbit_cas_nsp).

 Submitting Spark application that ingests data into a Delta Lake catalog : To do that, see [Working with Delta Lake catalog](watsonxdata?topic=watsonxdata-delta_nsp).